 You tell us not to worry about how our needs will be met.
 Help me Lord, not to worry and to release those things that I cannot change concerning our finances.
 I know that as I seek first Your kingdom and Your righteousness, You will give us the things we truly need.
 I need Your help in being “content whatever the circumstances.”
 I know that “I can do all everything through Him who gives me strength.”
 After all, You own it all, and if You deem that we should have more, it will be done.
 (Based on 1 Timothy 6:10; Philippians 4:19; Matthew 6:25-34; Philippians 4:11-13; Psalm 136.)

 • Heavenly Father, it is so difficult to forgive my spouse sometimes.
 But I know that I am not perfect either.
 I’ve fallen short of Your standards.
 And yet you love me and even sent Jesus to die for me while “I was yet a sinner.”
 Help me to be as gracious to my spouse as you are to me.
 I know that if I forgive my spouse for the things that grieve my heart, and Yours as well, that you will forgive me for the things I have done that I shouldn’t.

 I also know that if I refuse to forgive my spouse, it will poison my spirit as it starts as a bitter root defiling not only my marriage, but others I come in contact with.
 Help me Lord to let go of unforgiveness and to be in the center of Your will for my life.
 (Based on Romans 3:23; Romans 5:8; Hebrews 12:14-15; Matthew 6:14-15.)

-We hope these prayers will help you in your marriage and that they’ll inspire you to dig deeper into the Bible to learn, live, and pray as God leads.
+We hope these prayers will help you in your marriage and that they will inspire you to dig deeper into the Bible to learn, live, and pray as God leads.